amoffat/GetLostDocs/docs/reference/starting-dev-env.md

 !!! note

     This method is easiest for beginners, but it's pretty limited for more seasoned developers.
 If that's you, try the [Local Devcontainer](#local-devcontainer) method instead.
+You'll get all the benefits of a containerized dev environment, with a much snappier experience.

 To get started, [open the level template repo](https://github.com/amoffat/getlost-level-template) and follow the instructions in the README.